Suicidal Ideation Treatment

 Techniques such as group therapy, mindfulness and meditation, and yoga can help our clients meet individuals struggling with similar thoughts and addictions in a setting meant to foster a sense of community.
 Holistic therapies rewire the brain to crave positive forms of coping rather than submitting to maladaptive consequences that drugs and alcohol provide.
 Through this combination, we have seen individuals leave our facility thriving in a way they never believed they could.

-The benefits of a dual-diagnosis center are critically important for someone struggling with suicidal ideation, especially when other mental health conditions or substance abuse disorder has lead to those thoughts.
+The benefits of receiving help from a treatment center is critically important for someone struggling with suicidal ideation, especially when other mental health conditions or substance abuse disorder has lead to those thoughts.
 When you treat one condition without paying attention to the others, failure of treatment is likely.
 Failure to receive treatment for both suicide and co-occurring disorders is a major driving force for some to return to self-medication or suicidal ideation, so addressing both conditions is imperative if you hope to achieve long-term recovery.
 The comprehensive treatment options available at The Summit Wellness Group can give you the tools needed to use throughout the rest of your life, prolonging that recovery.
 The end goal for us is to help equip you with positive skills and healthy coping mechanisms to enhance your life free from suicidal ideation and addiction.